Frederick Ngobi Gume

 Frederick Ngobi Gume, is a politician in Uganda.
 He is the State Minister for Cooperatives in the Ugandan Cabinet.
 He was appointed to that position on 6 June 2016.
 He concurrently serves as the elected member of parliament representing Bulamogi North West County, Kaliro District in the 10th Parliament (2016 - 2021).
-In 2021 he was elected to the same position.
+In 2021 he was reelected to the same position in the eleventh Parliament of Uganda(2021-2026).